Xbox One: Xbox One S

 The Xbox One S is available in 500 GB, 1 TB, and a "special edition" 2 TB model, which originally retailed at US$299, $349, and $399 respectively.
 The 2 TB model was released on August 2, 2016, and 1 TB and 500 GB models were released on August 23, 2016.
 A Gears of War 4 special edition was also released.
 On June 11, 2017, Microsoft lowered the prices of the 500 GB Battlefield 1 and 1 TB Forza Horizon 3 Xbox One S console bundles by US$50.
 At Gamescom 2017, Microsoft unveiled a 1 TB Minecraft limited edition, with a grass block-themed hardware and a Creeper-themed controller.
 During an Inside Xbox livestream in September 2018, Microsoft unveiled a 1 TB Fortnite Battle Royale bundle, with online codes to acquire unique in-game Eon-themed items and currency.
 On October 9, 2018, Microsoft announced that they would be releasing a 1 TB Minecraft Creators bundle, with a download code for Minecraft, in-game currency, DLC packs, and a free trial for Xbox Game Pass and Xbox Live Gold.
 On June 7, 2019, Microsoft released a second Fortnite bundle with purple hardware, as well as in-game currency and items.
 On March 17, 2020, a similar Roblox bundle was released, bundled with in-game items and currency, and a one-month trial of Xbox Game Pass Ultimate.
-It was quietly discontinued by the end of 2020.
+The Xbox One S was quietly discontinued by the end of 2020.